-Pursuant to the UNM Catalog, the dissertation committee is charged with the supervision of a doctoral candidate's dissertation activities.
-The doctoral candidate begins the process by arranging for a qualified faculty member to serve as their dissertation chair.
-This faculty member and the candidate then jointly select the remainder of the committee.
-An "Appointment of Dissertation Committee" form must be signed by the candidate, the dissertation chair, and the graduate advisor and approved by the Dean of Graduate Studies.
-The form should be filed no later than the first semester of Econ 699 enrollment.
+Pursuant to the UNM Catalog, the Dissertation Committee is charged with the supervision of a doctoral candidate's dissertation activities.
+The doctoral candidate begins the process by arranging for a qualified faculty member to serve as their dissertation chair, or, two faculty members as co-chairs.
+These faculty members and the candidate then jointly select the remainder of the committee.
+An "Appointment of Dissertation Committee" form must be signed by the candidate, the dissertation chair (or co-chairs), and the Graduate Director and approved by the Dean of Graduate Studies.
+The form should be filed no later than the first semester of ECON 699 enrollment.

 The committee may or may not consist of the same individuals chosen earlier by the student for their Committee on Studies.
 Dissertation Committee members chosen by the student are typically those whose areas of interest and expertise parallel the research interests of the student.
 This committee also plays a major role in guiding the student's research efforts.
-The student can without prejudice, change the composition of their committee to reflect changes in their interests or circumstances.
-In order to change the committee, the student must submit a revised "Appointment of Dissertation Committee" form to Graduate Studies along with a written rationale for the change.
+The student can, without prejudice, change the composition of their committee to reflect changes in their interests or circumstances.
+In order to change the committee, the student must submit a revised "Appointment of Dissertation Committee" form to Graduate Studies, along with a written rationale for the change.
 Graduate Studies may request additional information as necessary.

-As stated in the UNM Catalog the committee will consist of at least four members all of which must be approved by the Dean of Graduate Studies.
-The stipulations on the committee as stated in the UNM Catalog are as follows.
+As stated in the UNM Catalog, the committee will consist of at least four members, all of which must be approved by the Dean of Graduate Studies.
+The stipulations on the committee, as stated in the UNM Catalog are as follows:

-- A minimum of three committee members must hold tenure or tenure-track positions and must have regular graduate faculty approval. - At least two of the members must hold tenure or tenure-track faculty appointments at the University of New Mexico and must have regular graduate faculty approval.

-- At least one of the members must be from the student's graduate unit and must hold tenure or tenure-track faculty appointments at the University of New Mexico and must have regular graduate faculty approval. - The dissertation chair must be a tenure or tenure-track faculty member of the University of New Mexico and must have regular graduate faculty approval. - A required external member must hold a tenure or tenure-track appointment outside the student's unit/department.
+- A minimum of three committee members must hold tenure or tenure-track positions and must have regular graduate faculty approval. - At least two of the members must hold tenure or tenure-track faculty appointments at the University of New Mexico and must have regular graduate faculty approval. - At least one of the members must be from the student's graduate unit and must hold tenure or tenure-track faculty appointments at the University of New Mexico and must have regular graduate faculty approval. - The dissertation chair must be a tenure or tenure-track faculty member of the University of New Mexico and must have regular graduate faculty approval. - A required external member must hold a tenure or tenure-track appointment outside the student's unit/department.
 This member may be from the University of New Mexico (must have regular faculty approval) or from another accredited institution (must be approved by the Dean of Graduate Studies). - One of the four members may be a non-faculty expert in the student's major research area.

-The student can choose to supplement the minimum committee membership.
+The student can choose to supplement the minimum committee membership with other members as necessary.
 The UNM Catalog provides further detail in this regard.